 Leonie Greene, of the UK’s Solar Trade Association, has stated:

-The government is in danger of pushing the whole non-domestic solar PV sector of a cliff.’
+‘The government is in danger of pushing the whole non-domestic solar PV sector of a cliff.’

 National Grid is intent on delivering clean energy to support the world now and for the future.
-The company works with its stakeholders to promote development and implementation of a variety of sustainable, innovative and affordable energy solutions.
-Where innovation and expansion occurs, jobs are often created.
+The company works with its stakeholders to promote the development and implementation of a variety of sustainable, innovative and affordable energy solutions.
+Where innovation and expansion occur, jobs are often created.
 (The Guardian, 12th May 2014)

 For more on careers in the UK energy sector and how you can get involved, check out National Grid’s Careers Guide.